next-identity/ni-simple-auth-widget/README.md

-# Next Identity Authentication Widget
+# Next Identity Simple Social/Auth Login Widget

 A simple, customizable Single Page Application (SPA) widget for Next Identity authentication that can be easily integrated into any web application.